Dragon Warrior Monsters: Reception

 In Japan, Dragon Warrior Monsters sold 2.35 million copies, of which 1.22 million were sold during 1998—making it the fourth-highest selling game of the year.
 The North American version sold 60,000 copies by April 2000.

 Dragon Warrior Monsters received mostly positive reviews, receiving an average score of 78.9% from GameRankings based on 12 reviews.
 The game was compared to Pokémon by critics because of its similar gameplay, many telling fans to play the game as a means of waiting for the release of Pokémon Gold and Silver.
 GameSpot.com praised the game's visuals, music, and gameplay, stating that the game "may not have the cutesy, over-merchandised appeal of Pokémon, but the rock-solid gameplay makes it a worthwhile endeavor."
 IGN stated that Dragon Warrior Monsters features many of Pokémon's mechanics, "but better," commenting on the game's large cast of monsters and battles.
 However, IGN also made a distinction between the two games, saying that Pokémon's ability to capture any wild Pokémon with a Poké Ball as opposed to taming monsters was a better idea.

 RPGFan.com reviewed the game, mentioning that the game's 215 monsters gave the game a large amount of depth, and that the "bulk and the most fun aspect of the game is catching monsters and breeding them to get more powerful monsters."
 Gaming-Age.com similarly pointed out that the breeding aspect of Dragon Warrior Monsters set it apart from other monster-catching games, noting that its monsters "don't quite have the extra 'omph' that the Poke [sic] creatures do", but that "none of the creatures are so super cutesy that they begin to get on your nerves."

 PlayStation compilation Dragon Quest Monsters 1+2 received a 33 out of 40 by Famitsu magazine.
 The game was the 38th best-selling game of 2002 with 292,275 copies.

 The Nintendo 3DS remake sold 513,000 copies in its first week.
 Publisher Square Enix sold through 93.96 percent of their stock and several stores sold out of product.
 A special version of the Nintendo 3DS bundled with the game also sold 100,000 units in the first week.
 As of January 2013, the game has 920,000 copies.
-As a promotion, fast food franchise McDonald's gave away a Slanin Purple on May 31, 2012 in Happy Meals to those who had copies of the game, and on June 9 they gave away Lamia, a monster from Dragon Warrior III.
+As a promotion, fast food franchise McDonald's gave away a Slanin Purple on May 31, 2012 in Happy Meals to those who had copies of the game, and on June 9 they gave away Ramia, a monster from Dragon Warrior III.
 The promotion ended June 21, 2012.
-Convenience stores and other establishments in Japan also gave away monsters, including a dimension traveling dragon, a Gold Killing Machine, and Tyranoosaura Wrecks from Dragon Quest IX.
+Convenience stores and other establishments in Japan also gave away monsters, including a dimension traveling dragon, a Gold Killing Machine, and Tyrannosaurus Wrecks from Dragon Quest IX.